martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 * For a reference identifier of type SRV-ID, the DNS domain name portion is the Name and the application service type portion is the Service.
-  As an example, an SRV-ID of "_imaps.example.net" would be split into a DNS domain name portion of "example.net" and an application service type portion of "imaps" (mapping to an application protocol of IMAP as explained in {{EMAIL-SRV}}).
+  As an example, an SRV-ID of `_imaps.example.net` would be split into a DNS domain name portion of `example.net` and an application service type portion of `imaps` (mapping to an application protocol of IMAP as explained in {{EMAIL-SRV}}).

-* For a reference identifier of type URI-ID, the DNS domain name portion is the "reg‑name" part of the "host" component (or its equivalent) and the application service type portion is the application service type associated with the scheme name matching the {{ABNF}} "scheme" rule from {{URI}} (not including the ':' separator).
+* For a reference identifier of type URI-ID, the DNS domain name portion is the "reg-name" part of the "host" component (or its equivalent) and the application service type portion is the application service type associated with the scheme name matching the {{ABNF}} "scheme" rule from {{URI}} (not including the ':' separator).
-  As previously mentioned, this document specifies that a URI‑ID always contains a "host" component (or its equivalent) containing a "reg‑name".
+  As previously mentioned, this document specifies that a URI-ID always contains a "host" component (or its equivalent) containing a "reg-name".
-  (Matching only the "reg‑name" rule from {{URI}} limits verification to DNS domain names, thereby differentiating a URI‑ID from a uniformResourceIdentifier entry that contains an IP address or a mere host name, or that does not contain a "host" component at all.)
+  (Matching only the "reg-name" rule from {{URI}} limits verification to DNS domain names, thereby differentiating a URI-ID from a uniformResourceIdentifier entry that contains an IP address or a mere host name, or that does not contain a "host" component at all.)
-  Furthermore, note that extraction of the "reg‑name" might necessitate normalization of the URI (as explained in {{URI}}).
+  Furthermore, note that extraction of the "reg-name" might necessitate normalization of the URI (as explained in {{URI}}).
-  As an example, a URI‑ID of "sip:voice.example.edu" would be split into a DNS domain name portion of "voice.example.edu" and an application service type of "sip" (associated with an application protocol of SIP as explained in {{SIP-CERTS}}).
+  As an example, a URI-ID of `sip:voice.example.edu` would be split into a DNS domain name portion of `voice.example.edu` and an application service type of `sip` (associated with an application protocol of SIP as explained in {{SIP-CERTS}}).

 Detailed comparison rules for matching the DNS domain name portion